-GreenPower Provider GreenPower Product Independent Auditor Opinion Perenia's Audit Opinion ActewAGL Greenchoice In our opinion, the GreenPower Annual Audit Report of ActewAGL for the Settlement Period 1 January to 31 December 2009 is fairly presented, and in accordance with the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 5.
-In Perenia's professional opinion, ActewAGL's Greenchoice Product is compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 5 (January 2009).
-AGL GreenPower In ERM's opinion, the GreenPower Annual Audit Report of AGL Energy Ltd for the Settlement Period 1 January - 31 December 2009 is fairly presented, and in accordance with applicable Accounting Standards and the requirements of the National GreenPower Accreditation Program, as defined in the National GreenPower Accreditation Program: Program Rules 2009, Version 5.1 June 2009.
-In Perenia's professional opinion, AGL's GreenPower Product is compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 5 (January 2009).
-Alinta GreenPower EcoPlus In our opinion, the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 5 (January 2009) and other mandatory professional requirements, the position of Alinta's Green Power Eco Plus product relating to the Settlement Period 1 January to 31 December 2009 is fairly presented.
-In Perenia's professional opinion, Alinta's GreenPower EcoPlus Product is compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 5 (January 2009).
-Australian Power & Gas Greentricity In our opinion, the GreenPower Annual Audit Report for the Australian Power and Gas, Greentricity product relating to the Settlement Period 1 January to 31 December 2009 is fairly presented, and in accordance with the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 5 (January 2009).
-In Perenia's professional opinion, Australian Power & Gas' Greentricity Product is compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 5 (January 2009).
+GreenPower Provider GreenPower Product Independent Auditor Opinion Perenia's Audit Opinion AGL 3 GreenPower In ERM's opinion, the AGL 2010 GreenPower Report for the Settlement Period 1 January - 31 December 2010 is fairly presented, and in accordance with applicable Accounting Standards and the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 6, January 2010.
+In Perenia's professional opinion, AGL's GreenPower Product is compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 6 (January 2010).
+Alinta GreenPower In our opinion, the GreenPower Annual Audit Report of Alinta's GreenPower products for the settlement period of 1 January 2010 to 31 December 2010 is fairly presented, and in accordance with applicable requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules.
+In Perenia's professional opinion, Alinta's GreenPower Product is compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 6 (January 2010).
+Ark Climate Ark Climate GreenPower In our opinion, the GreenPower Annual Audit Report for Ark Climate's GreenPower product relating to the Settlement Period 1 January to 31 December 2010 is fairly presented, and in accordance with the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 6 (January 2010) GreenPower Provider Marketing Guidelines 2008/2009.
+In Perenia's professional opinion, Ark Climate's GreenPower Product is compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 6 (January 2010).
+Climate Friendly GreenPower In our opinion, the GreenPower Annual Audit Report for Climate Friendly's GreenPower product relating to the Settlement Period 1 January to 31 December In Perenia's professional opinion, Climate Friendly's GreenPower Product is